cameronwtaylor/job-scraper/README.md

 **Create Airbyte Components**
 1. Navigate to http://localhost:8000/
-1. Create an Airbyte source for GitLab departments file
+1. Create an Airbyte source for the GitLab departments file
-2. Create an Airbyte source for GitLab jobs file
+2. Create an Airbyte source for the GitLab jobs file
-3. Create an Airbyte destination for local Postgres
+3. Create an Airbyte destination for the local Postgres instance
-4. Create a connection between departments file source and destination
+4. Create a connection between the departments source and the destination
-5. Create a connection between jobs file source and destination
+5. Create a connection between the jobs source and the destination
 6. Load the connection IDs into github_scraper.py

 **Run the Scraper**